Nathan-Duckett/Ansible-Tutorial/stage-2/README.md

 The aim is for the machine to be able to be built up with these components - be able to pull a specific commit using git and is able to run maven tests on the code to verify it is correct.

+For this to work we also need to be able to check the versions are installed correctly.

+We want to check that:
+- `java -version` outputs 11
+- `echo $JAVA_HOME` outputs a path to the JDK folder, just check it isn't empty.